Ecommerce returns are costly. They cost you sales, expenses of shipping and handling, and may even cost you a customer.

-The speed and convenience that shoppers have come to expect in ecommerce definitely do not come free.
+The speed and convenience that shoppers have come to expect in ecommerce doesn’t come free.
 Returns and exchanges exponentially intensify the problem.

 Returns in Ecommerce

-The new reality of ecommerce is that returns are a part of business.
-The problem is, returns are a sphere that have yet to be optimized.
+The new reality of ecommerce is that returns are a part of doing business.
+The problem is, returns are a sphere that has yet to be optimized.